Teletex System of Document Transfer Abandoned in The 1990s

 Teletex System Specifications

 Here is a link to a PDF file on ITU-T’s website that details the equipment specifications for using the teletex service.
-The link will automatically open a PDF file on your computer or other device you may be using.
+The link will automatically open a PDF file on your computer or other device.

 Complete Listing of ITU-T Teletex System Specifications

-If you would like to view each of these PDF documents, you can go ITU-T’s website Home Page and use their search facility by typing in one of the document specification numbers listed above.
+If you would like to view each of these PDF documents, you can visit the ITU-T’s website Home Page and use their search facility by typing in one of the document specification numbers listed above.

 Why Was The Teletex System Abandoned

-At the time of the initial teletex system concept in the early 1980s, commercial electronic mail had already been developed and was being used by many companies worldwide.
+At the time of the initial concept for the teletex system in the early 1980s, commercial electronic mail had already been developed.
+It was being used by many companies worldwide.
 Source: Personal experience of the author in office environments.
-Group 3 and Group 4 fax machines had been established in 1980 and 1984, respectively.
+Group 3 and Group 4 fax machines were established in 1980 and 1984, respectively.
 Source: Fax Communications at Britannica.
-I found that these digital fax machines could send a page of A4 text in less than one minute.
+I found that these digital fax machines could send a page of A4 text in under 1 minute.

-Crucially, however, in the 1990s, private email was already taking a foothold with home users, and email was also rapidly gaining popularity within commercial enterprises.
-This popularity and accessibility to email must have signalled the end for not only the teletex system but also the worldwide telex network.
+Crucially, however, in the 1990s, private email had already taken hold among home users and was rapidly gaining popularity within commercial enterprises.
+This popularity and accessibility of email must have signalled the end not only for the teletex system but also for the worldwide telex network.

 External Links